danielprofili/danielprofili.github.io/index.md

 # About

 My name is Daniel Profili, and I am a recent PhD graduate in mathematics.
-I studied at North Carolina State University, and my advisor was Professor Hoon Hong.
+I studied at North Carolina State University and my advisor was Professor Hoon Hong.

 My research interests are symbolic computation, constructive real algebraic